How to buy a house in 2024

 Last year may go down in real estate history as the year of correction.
-After a pandemic-fueled, seller-benefitting boom — with bidding wars, inventory shortages and spiraling prices all over the country — the housing market began to cool down in 2022.
+After a pandemic-fueled, seller-benefitting boom — with bidding wars, inventory shortages and skyrocketing prices all over the country — the housing market finally began to cool down.
 The impact of inflation and fast-rising interest rates dampened buyers’ interest, causing sales to slow and price appreciation to decelerate.
 All this made 2023 something of a transitional year.

-And now, in 2024, inflation is much lower but home prices and mortgage rates are both still high.
-Sellers still have an edge in many areas, thanks to a continued scarcity of houses, and no one expects a dramatic housing market crash.
+Now, as 2024 begins to wind down, inflation is much lower but both home prices and mortgage rates remain high.
+While inventory has started to tick up, a continued scarcity of houses means sellers still have an edge in many areas.
+And no one expects a dramatic housing market crash.
 Still, many analysts see a shift coming toward a more balanced market, which would benefit buyers.

 Whatever the economic state of the real estate market, buying a house can be an exciting and emotional process.
 Before starting your search, be sure you understand the ins and outs of homebuying, so you can make the best decisions for your family — and your wallet.
 Here’s what to know when buying a house, one step at a time.